eadesmet/bowlingcoremvc/NOTES.md

 What if I had ONE set of checkboxes for the pins that would make it look a LOT cleaner.. but then I would want to view the missed pins at a glance, without it being selected..

+How the games are getting loaded for edit currently: (just as a reminder)

+	Game/Edit.cshtml
+		loads EditGame ViewComponent [/ViewComponenets/EditGameViewComponent.cs] for each game loads game from DB and returns View(game) [Views/shared/Components/EditGame/Default.cshtml] loads the game and uses tag helpers

+		.js is located in site.js

+I need to figure out this UpdateGame stuff
+Currently, I have trying to mash together the Game from the database in with the one from the Page this isn't working because it is overriding correct values with incorrect ones

+I can probably keep it the way it is (page game not having every field) but I still need to do this mashing together before an update

+*I shouldn't need to call this update on next or previous click*